The Getaway (1994 film): Plot

 Doc and Carol go to Benyon's house with the money.
 Benyon drops broad hints about what Carol did to get Doc out of jail.
 Carol approaches with a gun, unseen by Doc as he counts the money.
 Benyon clearly expects her to shoot Doc, but she kills him instead.
 Doc is upset, but Carol says she did what she had to do to help Doc and assumes he would have done the same if their situations were reversed.
 There continues to be tension between the pair, particularly when Carol loses the money to a con man at a train station in Flagstaff.
 Doc has to board the train, find the man and subdue him to retrieve the money.

-They proceed to the rustic Border Hotel in El Paso, owned by Doc's friend Gollie, to get new passports and identities so they can escape to Mexico.
+Doc and Carol proceed to the rustic Border Hotel in El Paso, owned by Doc's friend Gollie, to get new passports and identities so they can escape to Mexico.
 Rudy is already there waiting with Fran.
-Benyon's men, led by Jim Deer want the money and arrive in El Paso.
+Benyon's men, led by Jim Deer Jackson want the money and arrive in El Paso.
 Rudy sets a trap and Doc is startled to see him alive.
 He knocks out Rudy but resists killing him in cold blood.
 A long and bloody gunfight ensues with Doc and Carol shooting it out with Benyon's men in the halls and stairwells of the hotel.

 Rudy comes to his senses just as the last of Benyon's men die.
 He makes one more attempt to get the money, but after a hand-to-hand fight, he is killed by Doc in an elevator when the latter shoots the cables, sending the elevator plummeting down to ground level, where his body is discovered by a screaming Fran.
 Doc and Carol make their way out of the hotel just as the police arrive, and hijack a pickup truck driven by "Slim", an old cowboy, forcing him to drive them to the border.
 After safely crossing into Mexico, they buy Slim's truck from him and drive southward, making their getaway.